wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.27 =
+* XMLRPC soft block should now work with WordPress mobile app
+* Make sure uploads directory is only working in blog 1 in multisite
+* Better checks for run method in module loader

 = 4.0.25 =
 * Make sure backup directory is present before trying to use it